HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 ## Accessing the Matrix Service

-**Matrix Service API** The Matrix Service enables the ability to create matrices from underlying data in the DCP.
+The Matrix Service enables the creation of matrices from underlying processed data in the HCA DCP.
 The Matrix Service currently exposes a REST API endpoint.
-This can be given a manifest of files to combine, that can be polled until the service generates the requested matrix for download.
+This interface can be given a manifest of files to combine which can be polled until the service generates the requested matrix for download.

 Matrix Service Description - Coming Soon
 Matrix Service swagger - Coming Soon